 Leadership training: The School of Public Policy’s professional development programs and curriculum provide students with access to the requisite skills and knowledge for career success, attain an understanding of complex organizational settings, and boost students’ confidence to apply those skills essential for future success.
 Activities and experiences connect students with policy leaders, alumni, and faculty.

 Students may select an existing policy specialization or work with faculty to design a specialization to meet their career goals.
+MPP students have designed personalized specializations such as extremism and conflict, international policy and data science, and bureaucracy and governance.

 All courses, including the capstone/thesis project, are 3 credits with the exception of the summer public policy internship (1 credit).
 The MPP program as a whole is 43 credit hours (42 credits for working professionals who may be exempt from the internship requirement).